ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 ## Handling of Replicates

 While MACS3 allows for multiple BAM files to be provided as input simultaneously, it internally pools these reads into a single dataset.
 This increases statistical power to find low-signal peaks, but it does not inherently filter for reproducibility.
-A peak present in only one replicate (due to technical artifact) may still be called.
+A peak present in only one replicate (due to a technical artifact) may still be called.
 Therefore, a **hybrid consensus workflow**, similar to the one used in CUT&RUN analysis, remains the gold standard to ensure biological relevance.

 First, the BAM files from all replicates of each condition are merged and a master peak set is created with MACS3.
 Simultaneously, peaks are called from each independent replicate.
 Next, regions present in at least N-1 replicates (e.g., 2 out of 3) are identified with [bedtools multiinter](https://bedtools.readthedocs.io/en/latest/content/tools/multiinter.html).
 Lastly, a final set is generated by keeping only peaks present in a majority of replicates (e.g., 2 out of 3) with [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) in a process called **intersection**.
 This ensures high reproducibility but may lose smaller, genuine peaks that fall just below the statistical threshold in one replicate.